-LAW 769 TRADITIONAL AND SOCIAL MEDIA LAW PROBLEMS AND SOLUTIONS

-This course provides students with an in-depth look at the law as it relates to both traditional and new media, with an emphasis on problem-solving skills.
+LAW 769 TRADITIONAL AND SOCIAL MEDIA LAW PROBLEMS AND SOLUTIONS both traditional and new media, with an emphasis on problem-solving skills.
 Coverage includes counseling clients on first amendment and intellectual property issues, privacy and defamation issues, terms of use and other digital contracting issues.